 If you’re like us, you likely celebrate coffee every single morning.
-But this Monday, there’s one more reason to rejoice; October 1st marks the fourth annual International Coffee Day.
+But this past Tuesday, there was one more reason to rejoice; October 1st marks the fifth annual International Coffee Day.
 And what better way to acknowledge the holiday than by debunking some commonly held myths about the world’s (second) favourite hot beverage.

 Fact or fiction: Coffee dehydrates you.